 Simple One-Shoulder Toga

-Use a standard pillow case to make a child's toga or a slim toga for a small adult.
-Embellish with a braided gold cord or belt to make it look more like a costume.
-If you want a longer toga, try using a king-size or body pillow case.
-Show off the one-shoulder look with a Grecian updo.
+This homemade toga costume is about as easy as it gets.
+Use a standard pillowcase to make a child's toga or a slim toga for a small adult.
+Embellish with a braided gold cord or belt to make it look more like a costume or channel your inner god or goddess.
+If you want a longer toga, try using a king-size or body pillowcase.

 - Black marker